SAGE: Agentic Framework for Interpretable and Clinically Translatable Computational Pathology Biomarker Discovery: Knowledge Graph Construction

 \subsubsection{Surprise Score}

-Complementing entity-level novelty, the Surprise score captures the extent to which a path deviates from conventional domain patterns by forming atypical cross-domain connections.
-Each entity in the knowledge graph belongs to a semantic category (e.g., Gene, Disease, Phenotype), allowing a categorical distribution to be defined for any given path.
-Let $P_{\text{actual}}(c)$ denote the empirical category distribution of entities within a path, and let $P_{\text{expected}}(c)$ denote the corresponding category distribution over the entire knowledge graph.
-Surprise is quantified using the Kullback--Leibler divergence between these two distributions:
+The Surprise score captures atypical cross-domain entity combinations.
+Let $P_{\text{actual}}(c)$ denote the entity category distribution within path $P$ and $P_{\text{expected}}(c)$ the global KG category distribution.
+Surprise is the KL divergence between these distributions: